top of page

 FINE ARTS

-Instrumental, Vocal, Performing, Visual Arts
+Instrumental, Vocal, Theater, Visual, Media Arts

 20220501_214938_5B39B3_edited.jpg

-The MCS Creative Arts Department is an extracurricular program available to all students in grades K-12.
+The MCS Theater Arts Department is an extracurricular program available to all students in grades K-12.
 Established in 2011, this program offers a fall play production for Upper School students and a spring musical production for both Lower and Upper School students.
 Both of these productions are performed at The Clayton Center for the Arts.

 IMG_0629-choir.jpg